RapidSoftwareSolutions/Marketplace-Plaid-Package/README.md

 | productsType| List       | Filter the Institutions based on whether they support all products listed in products.
 | querySearch | String     | The search query.Institutions with names matching the query are returned.

-## Plaid.createItemWebhook
+## Plaid.createWebhook
-The createItemWebhook allows you to create the webhook associated with an Item.
+The createWebhook allows you to create the webhook associated with an Item.

 | Field      | Type       | Description
 |------------|------------|----------